 Don is Director of ITRC and is Professor at IFT’s Tourism College.
 As Director, he initiates, leads and oversees the Centre’s principal research activities, especially those that influence and shape policy, particularly policy research commissioned by the Macao Government.
 He has been lead investigator on research regarding Macao’s destination carrying capacity and tourism sustainability as well as the Macao Tourism Satisfaction Index (MTSI).

-Virginia's background is in economics.
+Virginia received her master and bachelor degrees in economics.
 She assists in various research projects and provides valuable administrative assistance to all ITRC research efforts.
-Working together with Wendy, she ensures that our research efforts are communicated to the general public.
-She also oversees events and public engagement activities conducted by the Centre.
+She ensures that our research efforts are communicated to the general public as well as oversees events and public engagement activities conducted by the Centre.

 Patrick lectures at IFT in the area of quantitative methods and statistics.
 He leads and manages all major data collection design and field implementation efforts that are critical to all the Centre’s studies, ensuring the quality and accuracy of data collected.
 His previous experience working for major polling and research units in Hong Kong has proved valuable for the Centre and to the outcome of its important studies.